mresti/ruby-style-guide/README.md

     class FooError < StandardError
     end

+    # good (searchable)
+    class FooError < StandardError; end

     # okish
-    class FooError < StandardError; end

-    # good
     FooError = Class.new(StandardError)
     ```

 * Avoid single-line methods.
 Although they are somewhat popular in the
   wild, there are a few peculiarities about their definition syntax
   that make their use undesirable.
-At any rate - there should be no more
-  than one expression in a single-line method.

     ```Ruby
     # bad
     def too_much; something; something_else; end

-    # okish - notice that the first ; is required
+    # bad - notice that the first ; is required
     def no_braces_method; body end

-    # okish - notice that the second ; is optional
+    # bad - notice that the second ; is optional
     def no_braces_method; body; end

-    # okish - valid syntax, but no ; make it kind of hard to read
+    # bad - valid syntax, but no ; make it kind of hard to read
     def some_method() body end

     # good
     def some_method
       body
     end
-    ```

-    One exception to the rule are empty-body methods.

-    ```Ruby
-    # good
-    def no_op; end
     ```

 * Use spaces around operators, after commas, colons and semicolons, around `{`